2018 Guided Turtle Walks

 What if it’s raining?
 We run our program rain or shine and only stay off the beach in the event of lightning.
 During this waiting period, guests will be onsite enjoying their presentation.
 We do not cancel the program due to inclement weather.
 If the forecast calls for rain, we recommend guests wear raincoats or ponchos.
 No umbrellas please.

 What are my chances to see a turtle?
-There is absolutely NO way to predict the successful nesting of a sea turtle on the night of your scheduled walk.
+There is absolutely no way to predict the successful nesting of a sea turtle on the night of your scheduled walk.
 Sea turtles never RSVP and we have no way of knowing what the likelihood of seeing a sea turtle will be from night to night.
-Juno beach, however is the densest nesting site for loggerhead sea turtles in the entire United States.
+Juno beach, however, is the densest nesting site for loggerhead sea turtles in the entire United States so our chances are very good that we will have this great experience.

 How does the program work?
 Nesting is highest for loggerhead sea turtles in June and July.
 During these months, we offer turtle walks to the public Tuesday to Saturday under a required permit issued by the state of Florida.
 Once registered for an evening, visitors come to the center and receive a presentation, at which time our scouts are on the beach observing nesting behavior.
 If the scouts spot a loggerhead sea turtle in her nesting process, they will radio to bring the group down to watch.